osrf/gazebo_tutorials/drcsim_install/tutorial.md

 ### Other platforms (TODO)

 Please help us by contributing patches and configuration to build from source on your favorite platform!

+# Atlas Simulation Interface 2.10.2

+This section is for DRC competitors who have received the Atlas Simulation Interfaces library version 2.10.2 from BDI.

+DRCSim version 4.0 or greater is required.

+Follow this following steps:

+1. Install DRCSim >= 4.0

+1. Copy BDI's `libAtlasSimInterface.so.2.10.2` file over the library provided by DRCSim.
+For example, if you installed DRCSim from debian:

+    ~~~
+    cp libAtlasRobotInterface.so.2.10.2 /usr/lib/AtlasSimInterface_2.10.2/
+    ~~~

+1. Launch drcsim as usual

+    ~~~
+    roslaunch drcmsim_gazebo atlas_v3.launch
+    ~~~